APA Nine Ball Rules of Play

 - a.
 Anytime during a shot, the cue ball goes in a pocket, on the floor, or otherwise ends up off the playing surface.

 - b.
 Failure to hit the correct ball first.
 (The correct ball is always the lowest numbered ball on the table.)
 The shooter has the advantage in these situations unless his opponent has asked an outside party to watch the hit.
 Protect yourself.
-If you think your opponent is attempting a shot that could result in a bad hit, get someone to watch the shot before he starts shooting.
+Under APA Nine-Ball rules, if you think your opponent is attempting a shot that could result in a bad hit, get someone to watch the shot before he starts shooting.
 Teams involved in repeatedly calling bad hits without outside party verification may be subject to penalty points for disruptive unsportsmanlike behavior.

 - c.
 Failure to hit a rail after contact.
 A sentence that should answer many questions is: “Any ball (including the cue ball) must go to a rail AFTER LEGAL contact.”
 A pocketed ball counts as a rail.